Strumble Head great for... waves

 Flat Holm great for... beer

 It’s just five miles (8km) from Cardiff, but over the years Flat Holm has been a saint’s retreat, a haven for pirates and smugglers, a cholera sanatorium, a gun battery, and – to stop ships bumping into it – a good place for a lighthouse.
-You can take a day trip from Cardiff, or stay overnight at a stylish three-bed self catering cottage.
-There’s even a tiny pub called the Gull and Leek.
+You can take a day trip from Cardiff and explore the island - there’s even a tiny pub called the Gull and Leek.

 Llanddwyn great for... romance